 While you’re recovering from a foot or ankle sprain, experts at NYU Langone’s Rusk Rehabilitation can provide physical therapy and other types of support designed to help you resume regular activities and avoid further injury.
-Our physical therapists provide their expertise and therapy at the Center for Musculoskeletal Care.
+Our physical therapists provide their expertise and therapy at the NYU Langone Orthopedic Center.

 Your doctor may recommend taking an over-the-counter pain medication, such as ibuprofen, as needed throughout recovery.
 Sometimes, doctors prescribe stronger pain medications for a short period, typically up to two weeks, as needed.

 Your doctor determines when you are healthy enough to return to physical activity.
 After you heal, your doctor may recommend slowly returning to daily activities that involve the use of your foot or ankle.
 You may start with walking and cycling and later add activities that involve more impact to the feet, such as running, and side-to-side activity, such as tennis.